 Agriculture in Brazil

-• Brazil is the 2nd largest producer of soybeans in the world and worldwide these beans used in a vast quantity.
+- Brazil is the 2nd largest producer of soybeans in the world, and worldwide, these beans are used in a vast quantity.

-⅓ of the planet’s oranges are produced in Brazil.
+- ⅓ of the world’s oranges are produced in Brazil.

 4. India